mobdk/WordVBAPayload/README.md

 ![Step1](https://github.com/mobdk/WordVBAPayload/blob/master/step1.PNG)

 Now insert some hex string that is unique, something we can serach for, to find our offset, I use f181d8, this is the beginning of our payload inside Word document.
+Save changes and copy all the HEX values, paste in NotePad++ and remove all spaces